veracitylab/provenance-demonstrator-movie/README.md

 sam:password
 ```

+## An example of provenance data
+-- Todo, insert the guide here for some interesting details

+## API specification

 ## Additional information
 There are several python scripts in the data-analysis directory that are used for creating SQL files and models that